brandinicole210/portfolio/README.md

 ## Projects
 ### [Bank Credit Risk: Classification](https://github.com/brandinicole210/bank-credit-risk)
 Utilize classification predictive modeling to predict the status of whether a borrower will default on a loan as well as gain an understanding of the most influential predictors of default.
-Optimize and compare accuracy of logistic regression, decision tree and random forest optimized with tuning for best hyperparameters.
+Optimize and compare accuracy of logistic regression, decision tree and random forest models optimized with tuning for best hyperparameters.
 Most important features were checking, duration, credit history and coapplicant.

-### [Market Segmentation: K Means Clustering]
+### [Market Segmentation]
+Principal Component Analysis and K Means Clustering techniques were performed and evaluated before ultimately deciding to use results of the K Means Procedure executed in SAS, which created four groups with distinct characteristics and values when shopping for a beauty product 1.) anti-aging beauty consumers 2.) health-conscious consumers, 3.) neutral consumers, and 4.) natural consumers.

 ### Case Study #2